IkramUdDoula/hashbase/Docs/DEVELOPMENT_GUIDE.md

 - Use descriptive, namespaced keys (e.g., `yourWidget_data`)
 - Use consistent naming conventions
 - Document all keys in your README
-- Add keys to configService for backup support
+- **Add keys to `src/lib/dashboardKeys.js` for backup support** ⚠️ CRITICAL
+- Wrap localStorage operations in try-catch
+- Use `isInitialized` flag to prevent saving on mount

 ❌ **DON'T:**
-- Use generic keys that might conflict
+- Use generic keys that might conflict (e.g., 'data', 'settings')
 - Store sensitive data without encryption
 - Forget to handle JSON parse errors
+- Add keys to old `configService.js` (use `dashboardKeys.js` instead)
+- Forget to add keys to `dashboardKeys.js` (data won't be backed up!)

 ### UI/UX